dan-r-mount/sport-court-booker/README.md

 2. Click the "+" icon in the top right corner
 3. Select "New repository"
 4. Name it something like "tennis-court-booker"
-5. Make it Private (to keep your credentials secure)
+5. Make it Public (to enable easier monitoring of GitHub Actions)
 6. Click "Create repository"
 7. Once created, upload all the files from this project to your new repository:
    - `court_booker.py`